llbit/llbit.github.io/_posts/2024-03-19-aslr-asan-problem.markdown

 At this point I started to suspect a package update on my system was at fault.
 Long story short, it turns out that a change to the address-space layout randomization (ASLR) in the Ubuntu-packaged Linux kernel version 6.5.0-25 caused the issue.
-As far as I can tell kernel versions before that build used 28 bits on 64-bit systems and the change upped it to the maximum possible which was 32.
+As far as I can tell kernel versions before that build used 28 random bits on 64-bit systems and the change upped it to the maximum possible which was 32.

 The exact change is documented in the [changelog for Ubuntu package linux